 - Version control and change control procedures should be in place for system documentation.

-- An extensive Validation Plan which states the scope of the validation, approach, strategy, schedule, tasks to be performed, etc should be created along with Validation Summary Report which provides an overview and results for the activities mentioned in Validation Plan.
+- An extensive Validation Plan which states the scope of the validation, approach, strategy, schedule, tasks to be performed, etc., should be created along with the Validation Summary Report, which provides an overview and results for the activities mentioned in Validation Plan.
 Both documents should be reviewed and approved.

-- Traceability Matrix should be created and should be maintained as part of change control (it is a living document).
+- Traceability Matrix should be created and maintained as part of change control (it is a living document).

 - It should clearly indicate which requirements were tested with which scripts – IQ, OQ, and PQ.

-- Requirements can also be traced to SOPs, i.e., few requirements can even be achieved through implementing procedures or having SOP in place to train the employees.
+- Requirements can also be traced to SOPs, i.e., few requirements can even be achieved through implementing procedures or having SOPs in place to train the employees.

-- It should also reference Functional Specification and Design Specification for custom built systems.
+- It should also reference Functional Specifications and Design Specifications for custom-built systems.